Menu

-The UNITA Students Assembly is a body of the alliance composed of students from the 12 universities who meet in a plenary meeting once a month.
+The UNITA Student Assembly is a body of the alliance composed of students from the 12 universities who meet in a plenary meeting once a month.

 This step will allow each of the UNITA’s students to stand as candidates and choose their own representatives, who will make the decisions necessary to transform universities and intervene in many aspects of academic life for the next 2 years.